Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 He said, Well, there's so many things she did.
 It's hard to pick one out.
 He said, Well, as your mother told you about the time that she brought Taylor and his wife and two children into the house when they lost their house during the depression.
 They stayed in the house for five years.

-*Yes, my mother told me that story uncle*.
+*Yes, my mother told me that story, uncle*.

 Then he went on and told me two other examples of how my grandmother helped people in distress, as well.